 - Spark environments for Data Refinery

-- Create and customize an environment definition
+- Create an environment definition

 - Create a notebook and use an environment